yckmciaiy/angular-svg-icon/README.md

 ```
 *Note that without a height or width set, the SVG may not display!*

-More complex styling can be applied to the svg:
+More complex styling can be applied to the svg, for example:
 ```html
 <svg-icon src="images/eye.svg" [stretch]="true"
   [svgStyle]="{'width.px':170,'fill':'rgb(150,50,255)','padding.px':1,'margin.px':3}">